 Focusing solely on a coach’s certification is a grave mistake.
 Certification merely means a coach has mastered some techniques and tools of coaching.
 It doesn’t necessarily imply that he or she is skilled at using those tools.

 Moreover, competency in coaching doesn’t reflect a coach’s experience in life or business.
-Real life experience and a compassion for people in your situation are a must, not a should.
+Real-life experience and compassion for people in your situation are a must, not a should.
 For example, an astute business person – schooled in coaching techniques – is more valuable to an executive than a certified coach lacking a strong business background.